 Today’s TMS software platforms have vastly improved standard and customized reporting, as well.
 Reporting can be run on a preset schedule, on an ad hoc basis, be provided through web portals or a combination of these methods.

 The reports can be operation, customer service or financial oriented, and companies have the ability to decide what data to report on based on their specific KPIs.
 If need be, the information can also be sent to vendors and customers in a customized report that includes their logo and particular nomenclature.

 Any way one looks at, either push, pull or ad hoc, the reporting that comes through the TMS will raise the logistics and supply chain bar in any organization.

-The days of spending $10’s of thousands of dollars and only getting a snippet of information or averages-of-averages are well behind us, although many organizations continue to use the largest consulting and logistics companies that charge upwards of $50,000 plus analytics.
-There are plenty of companies like InTek Freight & Logistics that can perform the analysis or perform the annual RFP at significantly less cost with the same or better effectiveness.
+The days of spending tens of thousands of dollars and only getting a snippet of information or averages-of-averages are well behind us, although many organizations continue to use the largest consulting and logistics companies that charge upwards of $50,000 plus analytics.
+There are plenty of companies like InTek Freight & Logistics that can perform the analysis or the annual RFP at significantly less cost with the same or better effectiveness.